theoria-dataset/theoria-dataset/CONTRIBUTING.md

   - Assumptions behind the derivation, which usually are either first principles or results from another entry specified in 'dependencies'
   - List all assumptions required for the derivation
   - Use sequential IDs like 'assumption1', 'assumption2'
-  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format.
+  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format

 - **`derivation_explanation`:**
   - Textual explanations for each derivation step
-  - Not all steps need explanations, as some may be self-evident.
+  - Not all steps need explanations, as some may be self-evident
   - Define new symbols that appear
   - Provide concise and clear rationale
-  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format.
+  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format

 - **`programmatic_verification`:**
   - Code that verifies the derivation correctness